dataknut/airQual/docs/README.md

 ## airQual: exploration of air quality data

-Poor air quality is well known to have both chronic (long term) and acute (short term) impacts on [health](http://www.erg.kcl.ac.uk/Research/home/projects/personalised-health-impacts.html).
+Poor air quality is well known to have both chronic (long term) and acute (short term) impacts on [health](http://www.erg.kcl.ac.uk/Research/home/projects/personalised-health-impacts.html). it is also a useful indicator of traffic and other combustion patterns - i.e. energy use at different times of day.

 ### Southampton (UK)